spamguy/dipl.io/README.md

 The application as a whole consists of two parts:
  * The website.
 Developed using AngularJS.
  * The backend, responsible for scheduling adjudication events and processing data.
 Sent to zond/diplicity through its API.

+# Setup
+This assumes you have npm and bower working.

+1. Clone this repository.
+2. Clone the [diplicity repository](https://github.com/zond/diplicity).
+Follow its setup and startup instructions.
+3. Run `npm install -g grunt-cli` anywhere.
+2. Run `bower install` in dipl.io's directory.
+3. Run `npm install` in dipl.io's directory.
+4. OPTIONAL: Run `npm test` or `grunt test` (same thing).
+5. Run `grunt serve`.

+If you have a web server on your machine already, set it up to serve the `/client` directory in this repository.

+If you don't, nginx is recommended, though it takes some work.
+This will be touched upon in a wiki article.